ihsotas0/Interfaced/drafts/JonahSpector_Interfaced_2026.md

 leg up on the windowsill as he swung the other.
 Each node flickered, and the whole valley of computers faded into the dark fog of the background.

+Lost in a waking dream, twice embodied the doubleSignal.

+Slip into waking dream.

 ---